vokya/english-for-designers-1/03-content-first/case-study.md

   <li>A textured 3D human model</li>
 </ol>

-The camera plays a vital part in setting up the scene to achieve this exact look.
+The camera plays a vital part in setting up the scene to achieve this exact look, here is why...

 ### The process